CharlyCst/zephyr/book/src/language/packages.md

 ## Orphan files

 Sometimes you just want to write small scripts, testing can be one of such use cases.
-Fork offers a notion of _orphan files_ for that purpose, it's like a normal Fork file but its package name must start wirh a `#`:
+Zephyr offers a notion of _orphan files_ for that purpose, it's like a normal Zephyr file but its package name must start wirh a `#`:

 ```go
 package "#test_http"